SonHaXuan/SecureWearTrade/kyc-contract/DEPLOYMENT_GUIDE.md

 ## Overview

-This project implements a blockchain-based KYC (Know Your Customer) and medical data trading system using NFTs, IPFS storage, and advanced cryptographic techniques.
+This project implements a blockchain-based KYC (Know Your Customer) and waste data trading system using NFTs, IPFS storage, and advanced cryptographic techniques.
 The smart contract allows users to mint KYC data as NFTs and trade them securely.

 ## 🏗️ Architecture